ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 ##### Surface water abstractions and water regions

 The total amount of water to be abstracted by surface water bodies is:
-<br>*TotalAbstractionFromSurfaceWater = DomesticAbstractionSurfaceWater  + IndustrialAbstractionSurfaceWater + LivestockAbstractionSurfaceWater + EnergyAbstractionSurfaceWater + CropIrrigationAbstractionSurfaceWater + RiceIrrigationAbstractionSurfaceWater*
+<br>*TotalAbstractionFromSurfaceWater = DomesticAbstractionSurfaceWater  + IndustrialAbstractionSurfaceWater + LivestockAbstractionSurfaceWater + EnergyAbstractionSurfaceWater + CropIrrigationAbstractionSurfaceWater + RiceIrrSurfWaterAbstr*

 The *TotalWaterAbstractionFromSurfaceWater* is extracted within *water regions*.
 These regions are introduced in LISFLOOD due to allow the realistic representation of surface water abstraction in high resolution modelling set-ups.
 When using a 0.5 degree spatial resolution model, the abstraction of surface water from the local 0.5x0.5 degree pixel is a reasonable representation of the real process.
 Conversely, when using finer spatial resolutions, the water demand of a pixel could be supplied by another pixel nearby (that is, water demand and water abstraction actually occur in different pixels).
 The *water regions* were therefore introduced to solve this problem.
 Specifically, a *water region* is the area icluding the locations of water demand and abstraction.